JimBLogic/Security-Blue-Team-Learning-Journey-Certificates/README.md

 ---

-## Next Steps
-1. Complete the remaining courses:
-   - **Introduction to Bash** (0% progress)

-2. Apply these skills to practical projects and case studies.

----

 ## Connect With Me
 Feel free to connect with me to discuss blue team strategies, share insights, or collaborate on projects.
 Let’s grow together in the cybersecurity field!